meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

 ## Submission
-When you're done, make sure to submit the lab with the `Submit` button on the top right.
+- When you're done, click on the submission link:
+- Copy your replit project url, and paste it in the right place in the survey.
+- Submit the survey!

 Congrats on finishing your calculator!